 Figure 2: Core Techniques of Soil Mapping

-Digital Soil Mapping (DSM) integrates several key components to produce accurate and detailed soil information.
+Digital Soil Mapping (DSM) integrates several key components to produce accurate and detailed soil information (reference).
 It begins with the use of soil data, which includes information from soil surveys such as soil profiles, sample analyses, and existing maps.
-Complementing this are various forms of spatial data, which represent environmental factors influencing soil formation such as climate data, digital elevation models, satellite imagery, and vegetation maps.
+Complementing this are various forms of spatial data, which represent environmental factors influencing soil formation such as climate data, digital elevation models (DEMs), satellite imagery, and vegetation maps.
 To link these datasets, DSM employs numerical models, including statistical and geo-statistical techniques, to establish relationships between soil properties and environmental covariates, allowing for spatial prediction across landscapes.

-The typical digital soil mapping follows a series of steps.
-It starts with data collection, involving field-based soil observations and sampling, as well as the acquisition of relevant spatial environmental data.
-This is followed by data preparation, where soil and spatial datasets are harmonized and processed, and often using techniques like principal component analysis or geo-statistical interpolation.
-The next phase is model building, where appropriate predictive models—such as regression analysis, classification trees, or neural networks—are selected and calibrated.
+Typical DSM involves a series of steps.
+Firstly, it starts with data collection, involving field-based soil observations and sampling, as well as the acquisition of relevant spatial environmental data.
+This is followed by data preparation, where soil and spatial datasets are harmonized and processed, and often using techniques such as principal component analysis or geo-statistical interpolation, which includes Ordinary Kriging, Universal Kriging and Regression Kriging (reference).
+Afterwards, a predictive model or algorithm is selected for calibrating the sampled soil properties.
+These predictive models include regression analysis, classification trees, or neural networks.
 Using the outputs of these models, digital soil maps are then produced.
-The process concludes with validation and uncertainty assessment, where the accuracy of the maps is evaluated and the uncertainty of predictions is quantified.
+The process concludes with validation and uncertainty assessment, where the accuracy of the maps is evaluated and the uncertainty of predictions is then quantified (reference).

-DSM serves a wide range of applications, including the enhancement of soil inventories, agricultural planning and management, assessment of land degradation and erosion, monitoring of soil carbon and nutrients, evaluation of ecosystem health and biodiversity, and the formulation of sustainable land management strategies.
-The approach offers several benefits over traditional soil mapping methods.
-These include higher spatial resolution and detail, reduced time and cost for mapping large areas, the ability to generate predictions in data-sparse regions, and the provision of uncertainty estimates to support informed decision-making.
+DSM serves a wide range of applications, including (i) the enhancement of soil inventories, (ii) agricultural planning and management, (iii) assessment of land degradation and erosion, (iv) monitoring of soil carbon and nutrients, (v) evaluation of ecosystem health and biodiversity, and (vi) the formulation of sustainable land management strategies.
+This approach offers several benefits over traditional soil mapping methods, including (i) higher spatial resolution and detail, (ii) reduced time and cost for mapping large areas, (iii) the ability to generate predictions in data-sparse regions, and (iv) the provision of uncertainty estimates to support informed decision-making.

-DSM represents a powerful and modern approach to understanding and managing soil resources.
-By integrating diverse data sources and advanced modeling techniques, it offers an efficient, scalable, and precise alternative to traditional soil mapping, particularly valuable in the context of rapidly changing environmental and land-use conditions
+DSM also represents a powerful and modern approach to understanding and managing soil resources.
+By integrating diverse data sources and advanced modeling techniques, it offers an efficient, scalable, and precise alternative to traditional soil mapping, particularly valuable in the context of rapidly changing environmental and land-use conditions.

-Digital Soil Mapping has revolutionized how soil data is collected, interpreted, and applied.
-DSM integrates field data with environmental covariates such as climate, topography, vegetation indices, and geology—through spatial modeling techniques.
+DSM has revolutionized how soil data is collected, interpreted, and applied.
+DSM integrates field data with environmental covariates such as climate, topography, vegetation indices (such as NDVI), and geologythrough spatial modeling techniques.
 This allows for more continuous, standardized, and cost-effective soil maps.

 1 Advantages Over Traditional Methods: